My trip to Ghana had many firsts, including:

 Rooms

-Pick between their standard double room, executive suite or one-bedroom apartment.
-I stayed in their standard double room which included: a full bed, TV with cable, a refrigerator, and more.
+Pick between their standard double room, executive suite, or one-bedroom apartment.
+I stayed in their standard double room which included: a full bed, a TV with cable, a refrigerator, and more.

 Activities and amenities

-From the freshwater pool and spa center, to their restaurant and bar — La Villa Boutique has a lot to offer.
+From the freshwater pool and spa center to its restaurant and bar β La Villa Boutique has a lot to offer.

 Buka Restaurant